DalaScript/nasa-apod/README.md

  - DOM manipulation to dynamically generate UI elements
  - Using `localStorage` to store and retrieve user data
  - Structuring reusable UI components with JS
- - Creating a clean, responsive layout with mobile support
  - Building user-friendly feedback with loaders and save confirmation

   > 🚀 For me, this project was more about **practice** and gaining additional **experience**,